 \section{The Infinite Jet-Flow Property}

-Inspired by work by Blackwell \cite{Blackwell:45} as reported in \cite{Sonin:08}, and Touri \cite{Touri:3}, in this section we introduce a property of chains of stochastic matrices, here called the \textit{infinite jet-flow property}, leading to necessary conditions for ergodicity and class-ergodicity of the chain.
+Inspired by \cite{Blackwell:45}, as reported in \cite{Sonin:08} and \cite{Touri:3}, in this section, we introduce a property of chains of stochastic matrices, herein called the \textit{infinite jet-flow property}, leading to necessary conditions for ergodicity and class-ergodicity of the chain.